andresebr/kumodd/README.md

 The default CSV columns are:

 CSV Columns		| Description
-------:			| :-----------
+:------			| :-----------
 title			| File name
-category		| one of: doc, xls, ppt, text, pdf, image, audio, video or other modifiedDate            | Last Modified Time (UTC) modTimeMatch		| 'match' if local and remote Last Modification times match, else MISMATCH. md5Checksum             | MD5 digest of remote file.
-None if file is a native Google Apps Document. md5Local		| md5 of download if new or updated.
-Otherwise None md5Match		| 'match' if local and remote MD5s match, else time difference. fileSize		| Number of bytes in file sizeMatch		| 'match' if local and remote sizes match, else %local/remote.
+category		| one of: doc, xls, ppt, text, pdf, image, audio, video or other modifiedByMeDate	| Last Modified Time (UTC) lastViewedByMeDate	| Time Last Viewed by Account Holder (UTC) md5Checksum             | MD5 digest of remote file.
+None if file is a native Google Apps Document. md5Match		| 'match' if local and remote MD5s match, else time difference. fileSize		| Number of bytes in file sizeMatch		| 'match' if local and remote sizes match, else %local/remote.